johnmcd-ff/LoPy/Wifi config.md

 ![pycom wifi4](https://cloud.githubusercontent.com/assets/22086010/22532613/243c9bf8-e94d-11e6-8c33-2c6bdefcff9a.png)

 then Sync the project using the button  ![pycom sync](https://cloud.githubusercontent.com/assets/22086010/22532452/046d398c-e94c-11e6-9d42-430064f33c67.PNG)

+I've had to copy the new main.py to LoPy using Filezilla.
+How can Pymakr replace the correct file in /flash ?

 Press CTRL-D for a soft reset to run the code.
 It will also be saved and run after power up.